cloudmesh-community/hid-sp18-408/swagger/swagger-docker/README.md

 	- make docker-clean -- stop the container and remove the image

+* Test the service:
+	- make docker test -- curl for network details

-* The yaml file I used is in
+* The yaml file is at

         hid-sp18-405/swagger/swagger-docker/network.yaml